 Once you have entered in your date range, you will click Save.
 This will then take you back to the form.
 You will click ‘Edit’ to get into the Date-Based Pricing section.

 Here you will see your pricing fields as rows.
-There will be a ‘Base Price’ column to the right.
+There will be a ‘Base Price’ column to the left.

-There will be a drop-down just above this – ‘Select a Member Type’.
+There will be a drop-down just above this – ‘Click here to choose one or more member type’.
 From here, you will select a member type that this pricing will apply to clicking on it from the list and hitting ‘Add’.